cezaraugusto/You-Dont-Know-JS/async & performance/ch4.md

 Agora vamos brincar com o nosso cérebro.
 E se `bar()` não estivesse ali, mas ainda pudesse rodar entre `x++` e `console.log(x)`?
 Como isso seria possível?

 Em linguagens de programação **paralelas** multi-tarefas, seria essencialmente possível que `bar()` "interrompesse" e rodasse exatamente entre esses dois pedaços de código.
-In **preemptive** multithreaded languages, it would essentially be possible for `bar()` to "interrupt" and run at exactly the right moment between those two statements.
 But JS is not preemptive, nor is it (currently) multithreaded.
 And yet, a **cooperative** form of this "interruption" (concurrency) is possible, if `foo()` itself could somehow indicate a "pause" at that part in the code.

 **Note:** I use the word "cooperative" not only because of the connection to classical concurrency terminology (see Chapter 1), but because as you'll see in the next snippet, the ES6 syntax for indicating a pause point in code is `yield` -- suggesting a politely *cooperative* yielding of control.